 Finding the Trailhead to Arethusa Cirque

 The trailhead is located approximately 1.25 kilometres south of the Highwood Pass parking lot on the east side of Highway 40.
-If it’s a nice day or a weekend there is a good chance you’ll see other cars parked in an informal dirt parking lot.
+If it’s a nice day or a weekend there is a good chance you’ll see other cars parked in a large informal dirt parking lot.

-- Mountains and Stunning Views on the Hike to Buller Pass
+- The Stunning Hike to Buller Pass in Kananaskis Country

 - Prairie Mountain – A Year Round Day Hike from Calgary